area73/particle-system-es6/README.md

    dependence to  Ramda (a functional library), you can expect to find here free point programming, currying, etc.

+   `talk/final`, `talk/stage-*` , functional and Object Oriented step by step for a talk
+   @functionalJS group

 <!--
 [![Build Status](https://travis-ci.org/Polymer/polymer-starter-kit.svg?branch=master)]